prakashstha/TimeSeriesAnalysis/README.md

 - matplotlib

 ### Dataset
 In this analysis, a popular dataset from Kaggle is used.
 You can find it [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
-The dataset consists of average monthly temperature recorded from the year 1943 to 2013.
+The dataset consists of average monthly temperature recorded from the year 1943 to 2013 for 243 countries.
+For the current analysis, the temperature data for "Nepal" is used.

 ### Pre-Processing
 - Pandas functionality (i.e., read_csv()) is used to read the data from the csv file.
 For the current analysis, the temperature data from only after year 1970 is considered.